 For more information on the color-correction eyeglasses and daily loan procedures, please contact the Catoctin Mountain Park Visitor Center at 301-663-9388.

 Visitor Center & BookstoreThe park visitor center is wheelchair accessible.
-There is an exhibit room focusing on the history of man's use of the mountain's resources and a display of native animals found in the park.
-A small bookstore operated by Eastern National is also located in the Visitor Center.
+There is an exhibit room focusing on the history of human use of the mountain's resources and a display of native animals found in the park.
+A small bookstore operated by America's National Parks (formerly Eastern National) is also located in the Visitor Center.
 TTY services available on (301) 663-9388.
 Handicapped parking spaces are marked.

 Chestnut Picnic Area